 Balances due from brokers result from margin accounts and sale transactions awaiting settlement.
 Credit risk relating to unsettled transactions is considered small due to the short settlement period involved and the reputable brokers engaged by the Fund Manager.
 The Fund Manager monitors the controls and financial position of the brokers on a quarterly basis.

-Majority of the Fund's transactions for sale and purchase of securities are made through National Bank of Abu Dhabi Securities LLC ("NBADS") which is a subsidiary of the Fund Manager.
+Majority of the Fund's transactions for sale and purchase of securities are made through NBAD Securities ("NBADS") which is a subsidiary of the Fund Manager.
 (Refer note 7)

 Concentration of credit risk